A downloadable game for Windows and Linux

-Your task is to slay Durgaz, the chief of Orcs who resides at the bottom of a 10-level underground fortress.
+Your task is to slay Durgaz, the chief of Orcs who resides at the bottom of an underground fortress.
 At least, that is the official agenda.
 In reality, your task is to turn this dungeon into a gallery of orcish guts and remains.

 - Randomised dungeon levels.